scipy-latinamerica/scipyla2017-web/tracks/bio.en.md

 | ![EZB Regensburg University](../assets/img/ezb-logo.png) | **Electronic Journal Library @ University Library of Regensburg** : The Electronic Journals Library is a service that enable the access to serialized journals spread over Internet.
 In 2016 more than 600 institutions collaborate actively with the project. |
 | ![eGranary](../assets/img/egranary-logo.png) | **eGranary Digital Library** : eGranary Digital Library - also known as _Internet inside a box_ - offers millions of educational resources to institutions with low band Internet access. |

-By mutual agreement between you and the convention's  committee, some papers considered relevant by the reviewers could be published in other magazines of the academic partners of the event.
+By mutual agreement between authors and the Program Committee of the SciPyLA 2017 conference, some papers considered relevant by the reviewers might be selected for publication in other magazines of the academic partners of the event.

 #### Submitting papers to TPP